joshcanhelp/josh-to-11/content/md/post/260-specializing-or-generalizing.md

 This “specialist versus generalist” debate is an old one and a question that might come up in your mind as you are planning or exploring your career path.
 It usually comes down to:

-> Should I concentrate on a specific industry/technology/platform/framework or should I try to learn about as many different industries/technologies/platforms/frameworks as I can?
+> Should I concentrate on a specific industry, technology, platform, or framework or should I try to learn about as many different industries, technologies, platforms, and frameworks as I can?

 So, let’s break that down a bit.